hmrc/organisations-matching-api/resources/public/api/conf/1.0/docs/overview.md

 On a successful match, the API will give you a matchId.

+Data will be filtered using scopes so that only relevant data is shared.
+We’ll assign scopes based on your data requirements.

 ###Corporation Tax and Self Assessment
 If you have a Company Registration number (CRN), you will need to use the Corporation Tax endpoint.
 This is described in the endpoint documentation.